 Sean has more than 15 years of accounting, finance, and business consulting experience and is a partner at Plante Moran, formerly EKS&H, leading the IT Consulting's Business Analytics arm.
 Sean brings these skills to the board and our Finance Committee.

 Jonathan Mueller brings his entrepreneurial and philanthropic experience to A Little Help’s board.
 His past experience in fields from retail to skiing to operations gives Jonathan a unique way of looking at situations.
 He is the founder of The Pinecone Project and a realtor with Keller Williams Foothills, LLC.
-Jonathan serves on the Fund Development Committee, focusing on corporate partnerships.
+Jonathan serves on the Philanthropy Committee, focusing on corporate partnerships.